nikodunk/blog/content/2022-07-08-how-politics-is-like-open-source.md

 Arch (cutting-edge, rolling release distribution):

 - Sometimes too far forward-looking and unstable.
-- City experiments.
+- Running sometimes breaking experiments on live systems.
-- Dismantling capitalism.
+- Dismantling existing structures before users are ready.

 Debian (stable distribution):

-- People wanting the past and getting frustrated at progress.
+- Users wanting to live in the past and getting frustrated at progress.
-- Fearful of breakage leads to paralysis.
+- Fear of breaking anything - to the point of paralysis.
-- Not trusting leadership to progress while listening to their needs.
+- Not trusting project leadership to progress while listening to users' needs.

 Fedora (leading-edge (but not cutting-edge) distribution):

-- a balanced version of the above two methods yields a sensible, common-sense inbetween.
+- A balance of the above two methods yielding a sensible, common-sense in-between.
+- Democracy at its best: Vote on new measures, which get adopted and rejected with roughly equal frequency.
 - Communities thrive when right compromise of progress and stability.
-- Democracy at its best: Vote on new measures, which get adopted and rejected with roughly equal frequency.

-I think the above three distributions map to progressive, conservative, and centrist political political parties in the US.
+I think the above three map to progressive, conservative, and centrist political political parties in the US.

 Note: Ubuntu used to be in the centrist/common sense position of Fedora and pushed the community forward for a decade, but then chased shiny objects due to a missing business model.